 - Children can make their own grids if you like.

-- Make fewer grid sections for younger children who print larger and more for those more skilled at printing
+- Make fewer grid sections for younger children who print larger and more sections for those skilled at printing smaller

 - Put a piece of double-sided tape in each square.